Phenomenology of Dirac neutrino EFTs up to dimension six: Details of the Proton/neutron decay calculation

 The negative sign is the artifact of the interpolation operator of the proton or neutral pion by the exchange of $u$ and $d$.
 In addition, isospin symmetry requires that,

 Using the on-shell condition, the relevant matrix element for the nucleon decay can be written as,

 where $Q^2=-q^2=-(E_N-E_P)^2+(\vec{k}-\vec{p})^2$.
-As $q^2 =m_{\ell}^2$ is much smaller than nucleon mass squared in the case of $\ell=e,\nu$, one can, with very good approximation, set $q^2\approx 0$ and drop the second term in Eq.~\ref{eq:matrix-element}.
+As $q^2 =m_{\ell}^2$ is much smaller than nucleon mass squared in the case of $\ell=e,\nu$, one can, with very good approximation, set $q^2\approx 0$ and drop the second term in Eq.~\eqref{eq:matrix-element}.
 This is why sometime in literature, $W_0$ is called relevant, and $W_1$ is irrelevant form factor.
 In this case with the knowledge of form factor $W_0$ from lattice QCD calulation, the partial decay width of $N\to P+\bar{\ell}$ can be estimated as,

+We have listed the relevant form factors $W_{0,1}$ for various matrix elements in Table.~\ref{tab:matrix-element}.
 Note that both $C^I$ and $W^I_0(0)$ are renormalization scale dependent, but it cancels out in their multiplication.
-Note that although form factor $W_1$'s contribution can be disregarded for decays into positrons and antineutrinos but not for those into antimuons as $m_{\ell}/m_N \approx 0.1$.
+Note that although form factor $W_1$'s contribution can be disregarded for decays into positrons and antineutrinos, but not for those into antimuons as $m_{\ell}/m_N \approx 0.1$.
 In this case, the decay rate takes the following form~\cite{Yoo:2021gql},

 where $\tilde{W}_{0,1}$ are defined as,